sourcegraph/handbook/content/departments/technical-success/ta/ta-playbooks/ta-cadence.md

 - Happen on the second week of every month.
 30 minute sessions.
 - Attendees: TA, TA Director and TS VP.
 - Goal: monthly checkpoint to review the "Top 3" accounts for a TA based on the [Account Success Planning](../team-culture/working-with-customers.md#success-plans).
-- "Top 3" account criteria: Top ARR spend, renewing in the CFQ (Current Fiscal Quarter), accounts with expansion opportunities.
+- "Top 3" account criteria: Top ARR spend, renewing in the CFQ (Current Fiscal Quarter), accounts with expansion opportunities AND not currently in Lighthouse.
 - Agenda:
   1. (5 mins) [Customer Health Metrics Review](https://sourcegraph.vitally.io/hubs/c6b472f7-01b4-45ce-b95b-749b9a4d1f24/7fa20112-4023-47a2-8a44-50d1179b0d03)
   2. (15 minutes) Top 3 accounts review; 5 minutes per account.